-The Great Get-Together, Big Lunch and community street parties
+The Great Get-Together, the Royal Wedding, Big Lunch and community street parties

-Are you planning to celebrate The Great Get-Together and Big Lunch by organising a street party?
+Are you planning to celebrate the Royal Wedding, The Great Get-Together and Big Lunch by organising a street party?

 Street Parties can be an enjoyable way for neighbours to meet one another, to build community spirit in a friendly and relaxed atmosphere.

 Organising a street party for this occasion and for other local events is now much easier thanks to the introduction of a new single form.
 This simple and easy-to-use form can only be used for small scale community events, street parties and fetes, events that are organised by and for residents in one or two small streets.

 If you're planning a small scale community event it is crucial to plan early.
 You should think about what your community wants to achieve from such an event.

 You should get in touch with our events team as early as possible, and at least 4-6 weeks in advance of the event - email them at firstname.lastname@example.org or call on (0191) 643 7409 .